BakaCowpoke/GrandMA3-Lua/UI Reference/README.md

 	You've created a table named signalTable to store Functions in (that the system looks in for Functions when you click a UI Button)

 	You've made the applyButton, told it it's a 'Button' and who to stick to (buttonGrid)

-	Then you're telling it when you're clicked tell the system to look in the signalTable table for a Function named  'ApplyButtonClicked'
+	Then you've told it, "When you're clicked, tell the system to look in the signalTable table for a Function named  'ApplyButtonClicked' ."

-	the last portiom is the ApplyButtonClicked function code and assigning it as an Function in signaTable so the system can find it.
+	The last portiom is where you've Defined the ApplyButtonClicked Fumction, its code, and posted it as a Function to be found in signaTable, so the system knows where it can find it..

 		(caller) is just a local incoming argument variabkle that you can use inside that Function.
-			Personally I initally thought it had a greater meaning, since the same variable showed up in numerous Button examples.
+			Personally, I initally thought it had a greater meaning, since the same variable showed up in numerous Button examples.
 The truth is it's a  descriptive name and it doesn't matter because of the scope of the function.